wp-plugins/wp-easycart/trunk/readme.txt

 * Improvement - Fixed the extra MIME text at the top of forgot password emailers.
 = 1.0.16 =
 * Bux Fix - Pass by reference into a function was deprecated in PHP 5.3, issue in one file resolved.
+= 1.0.17 =
+* Bux Fixes - When WordPress was in debug mode, notices appearing everywhere.
+Cleaned up the code to prevent notices in debug mode.

 == Upgrade Notice ==